Review: Volkswagen T5 Transporter (2003 – 2015)

 Very refined and car-like to drive with an upmarket cabin, durable and well built, smooth common-rail TDI engine, available as a Shuttle which seats up to nine, ESP stability control as standard.

 Steering column is known to knock, window leaks are common.
-Catastrophic engine problems with 2.0BITD after 60k miles.
+Engine problems with 2.0BITD after 60k miles.

 Recently Added To This Review